 Hey, I’m Jo, a travel blogger, freelance travel writer and passionate explorer.
-For the last two years I’ve been travelling slowly around Europe, running my business on the road while exploring different places, experiencing other cultures, and trying lots of delicious food and wine.
+For the last three years I’ve been travelling slowly around Europe, running my business on the road while exploring different places, experiencing other cultures, and trying lots of delicious food and wine.
 The Road to Wanderland is the home of my travel stories.
 Here you’ll find destination inspiration, guides, honest reviews and practical tips designed to stoke your wanderlust and help you plan your travels.

 I didn’t have a particular career path in mind as a kid, instead choosing subjects based upon my curiosity and passions.
 Something that led to an eclectic range of A Levels, a BA in Classical Studies and History of Art, and an MA in Greek Archaeology.